mekedron/better-mac/README.md

 ### Sound

 - [SwitchAudioSource](https://github.com/deweller/switchaudio-osx) - A small console utilite for Mac to switch audio sources.
 I use this in combination with BetterTouchTool to have shortcuts to switch between speakers and headphones.

+## Content Editing

+### Video

+- [HandBreak](https://handbrake.fr/) - Incredibly nice tool that can help you to convert your .mov screen recordings into .mov or .mp4 format offline.